elastic/kibana/src/plugins/data/public/public.api.md

     protected readonly deps: SearchInterceptorDeps;
     // (undocumented)
     protected getTimeoutMode(): TimeoutErrorMode;
+    // Warning: (ae-forgotten-export) The symbol "KibanaServerError" needs to be exported by the entry point index.d.ts
     // Warning: (ae-forgotten-export) The symbol "AbortError" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)